Negociation/RetroCMS/README.md

 # RetroCMS
-- A Oldschool CMS compatible with Kepler , with support between v14...v17, allowing Multi-language and Ajax Request like the old days.
+- A Oldschool CMS compatible with Kepler Server ( v14 -> v17 ), based on the Web 1.0 revison 17 (2007), with support for Multi-language, Login , Logout , SSO...

-+ This is the Beta Ring ( Aquamarine ) , for a stable Beta please Use Beta 2 (Citrine), who as planned to get some features from the Private Branch:
++ This is the Beta Ring ( Aquamarine ) , all old versions ( Opal "Alpha" , Citrine"Beta1,Beta2" ) are deprecated now , we recommend to you use the Beta3 Builds , it have more features and securitys patches every month.
+Development Progress:

   - MVC with Security (90%)
   - Diagnosis Class ( 100% )
   - Diagnosis Panel ( 100% )